jonathanlin0/cs121-final/README.md

-# Supermarket Data Analysis and Inventory Management System
+# Supermarket Data Analysis System

 ## Overview
 This application helps supermarket analysts and managers optimize inventory and track sales trends.
 It provides both a client-facing interface for data analysis and an admin interface for managing products and order updates.